-(a) If title to or use of the Facility or any portion thereof shall be taken by Condemnation (in whole or in part) at any time during the Loan Term:

-(i) the Issuer shall have no obligation to replace, repair, rebuild, restore or relocate such portion of the Facility or acquire, by construction or otherwise, facilities of substantially the same nature as the Facility ("Substitute Facilities"); and

-(ii) there shall be no abatement or reduction in the amounts payable by the University under the Loan Agreement (whether or not such portion of the Facility is replaced, repaired, rebuilt, restored or relocated or Substitute Facilities acquired); and

-(iii) upon the occurrence of such Condemnation, the Net Proceeds derived therefrom shall be paid to the Trustee and deposited in the Renewal Fund, and, except as otherwise provided in the Loan Agreement, the University shall either:

-(A) replace, repair, rebuild, restore or relocate such project comprising a portion of the Facility or acquire Substitute Facilities, or

-(B) redeem an amount of Bonds equal to the Net Proceeds in accordance with the Indenture.
+- (a) If title to or use of the Series 2013 Project or any portion thereof comprising a portion of the Series 2013 Project shall be taken by Condemnation (in whole or in part) at any time during the Loan Term: - (i) the Issuer shall have no obligation to replace, repair, rebuild, restore or relocate such project comprising a portion of the Series 2013 Project or acquire, by construction or otherwise, facilities of substantially the same nature as the Series 2013 Project ("Substitute Projects"); and - (ii) there shall be no abatement or reduction in the amounts payable by the University under the Loan Agreement (whether or not such project comprising a portion of the Series 2013 Project is replaced, repaired, rebuilt, restored or relocated or Substitute Facilities acquired); and - (iii) upon the occurrence of such Condemnation, the Net Proceeds derived therefrom shall be paid to the Trustee and deposited in the Renewal Fund, and, except as otherwise provided in the Loan Agreement, the University shall either: - (A) replace, repair, rebuild, restore or relocate such project comprising a portion of the Series 2013 Project or acquire Substitute Projects, or - (B) redeem an amount of Bonds equal to the Net Proceeds in accordance with the Indenture. - (b) If the University replaces, repairs, rebuilds, restores or relocates such project comprising a portion of the Series 2013 Project or acquires Substitute Projects, the Trustee shall disburse the Net

-(b) If the University replaces, repairs, rebuilds, restores or relocates such portion of the Facility or acquires Substitute Facilities, the Trustee shall disburse the Net Proceeds from the Renewal Fund in the manner set forth in the Indenture to pay or reimburse the University for the cost of such replacement, repair, rebuilding, restoration, relocation or acquisition of Substitute Facilities.
+Proceeds from the Renewal Fund in the manner set forth in the Indenture to pay or reimburse the University for the cost of such replacement, repair, rebuilding, restoration, relocation or acquisition of Substitute Projects.